FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 In Adults Hazard Map, an adult is considered any human over 5 feet (150 cm) tall and weighing over 120 pounds (54 kg).

+1. Zoom into the Tarpon Cove Yacht \& Racquet Club.
+   The neighborhood near the mangrove is situated in a high danger zone according to the USBR Adults Hazard Mapping.

 .. image:: ../img/Coastal/haz012.png

 - HIGH DANGER ZONE (RED): Almost any size adult is in danger from flood water.